kubernetes/minikube/site/content/en/docs/handbook/config.md

 ## Persistent Configuration

-minikube allows users to persistently store new default values to be used across all profiles, using the `minikube config` command.
+minikube allows users to persistently store new default values to be used across all clusters, using the `minikube config` command.
 This is done providing a property name, and a property value.

 For example, to persistently configure minikube to use hyperkit: